Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 Difficulty factor: Easy

-If you’ve ever sipped a cappuccino, you’ll be familiar with foam – a popular element in restaurants for delivering un-tainted flavor and luxurious texture.
+If you’ve ever sipped a cappuccino, you’ll be familiar with foam.
+It is a popular element in restaurants for delivering untainted flavor and luxurious texture.
 Foams can be used in sweet or savory dishes and practically any ingredient has the potential to be transformed into a foam.

-Foam is basically any solid or liquid that has gas suspended in it.
+In molecular gastronomy, foam can be any solid or liquid that has gas suspended in it.
 By this definition, foams include ice cream, mousse, bread, or meringue.
-We will focus on modern foams – the ones you may have seen in restaurants.
+We will focus on modern foams you may have seen in restaurants like Fat Duck and El Bulli.

 What you need to make foam

-- a stabilizer such as agar-agar, lecithin, gelatine or xanthan gum.
+- Stabilizers such as agar agar, lecithin, gelatine, or xanthan gum.

 Light foams are easy to make without the need for any specialist equipment like a siphon.
-You can simply add the liquid you want to foam in a bowl with lecithin.
+Follow these simple steps:

-- Combine the liquid of your choice with a stabilizing agent – I recommend lecithin.
+- Combine the liquid of your choice with a stabilizing agent such as lecithin.

 - Add air into the liquid using an immersion blender, making sure to keep part of the blades out of the liquid to increase the amount of air that’s incorporated.